Complex-systems-and-devops-gruppe-8/.github/report/introduction.md

 - **Security:** Preventing exploitation of tokens, to prevent potential threats.
 - **Maintainability:** Creating a system that can be updated and improvied without any significant overhead.
 - **Deployment:** Developing a deployment process with frequent updates without downtime

+Addressing these challenges is vital to delivering a reliable and engaging platform.

 ##### Solution Overview: